wangshanyw/CS263-Programming-Language-Project/README.md

   - `Denotational_Semantics_1.v`: the normal one denoted by `skip_sem` and so on
   - `Denotational_Semantics_2.v`: the one with time
   - `Denotational_Semantics_3.v`: the one with traces
 - General Theorem and Proof on equivalence between each 2 Denotational Semantics with General Theorem
   - `equiv_sem_final.v`
 - Proof on equivalence between each 2 Denotational Semantics
+  - > Actually, we don't use general theorem here. we suppose to prove that these three denotation semantics are truely equal, though it is really obviously.
+Thus that is why we just prove the equivlance of T1&T2 and T1&T3.
   - `Equivalence_Denotational_Semantics_1_2.v`
   - `Equivalence_Denotational_Semantics_1_3.v`
 - Proof on equivalence between Small Steps Semantics and each of Denotational Semantics